 While congressional action to close the Section 307 loophole was widely welcomed, some observers question whether CBP is effectively making use of the change.
-The International Labor Rights Forum (ILRF) cites lack of clear evidentiary standards required in petitions and transparency by CBP on explanations of enforcement actions as concerns.
+Some labor groups cite lack of clear evidentiary standards required in petitions and transparency by CBP on explanations of enforcement actions as concerns.
 Observers attribute the small number of actions to the customary practice of targeting individual producers and the difficulty of tracing products back to the factory or farm using forced labor, given complex global supply chains.
-Recent industry and countrywide enforcement actions, such as for Turkmenistan, have been welcome developments to some, including Members of Congress who advocate this approach to Xinjiang.
+Recent industry and countrywide enforcement actions have been welcome developments to some, including Members of Congress who have advocated this approach to Xinjiang.
 Industry groups caution that broader WROs may disrupt supply chains, deter legitimate business with other suppliers, and worsen the economic security of vulnerable workers.
 Industry groups have also expressed uncertainty as to what kinds of evidence will demonstrate compliance.
 Other stakeholders view greater supply chain due diligence and accountability by companies as critical components.